 TRACK 4.
 "Raped In Hatred By Vines Of Thorn" So obviously about The Evil Dead, a horror movie near and dear to many a metalhead’s heart.
 Horror and metal have had a long marriage and this is far from the first time a death metal band has commented on the subject (Deicide, Death, and Embalmer spring immediately to mind) but here we have focused on the particularly violent vine rape scene.
 In my version the woman is pregnant and her baby is eaten from inside of her before she is torn in two by the bewildered vines.
 Horror, Pain, Gore, Death... the whole nine yards, as they say!

 TRACK 5.
 "Phantom Limb Masturbation" This one is slightly influenced by the documentary called Whole.
 It is about sick people who harbor the desire to have their limbs removed in order to feel more "complete."
 These people have some kind of incomplete body map and it causes them to view their limbs as unnecessary and uncomfortable.
 The character in the song fantasizes from the time he is young about having his arms crushed by a passing train or his legs bitten of by the jaws of a hungry shark in captivity... constantly dreaming of the day when he’ll have a reason to get the extraneous limbs removed for good.
 This is definitely the heaviest song on the record and has a somewhat Morbid Angel-esque quality to the verse riff that I absolutely love.
 This is where the slime has been living lately.

-“Control” is a concise, catchy number by the amazingly talented Ryan Knight.
+TRACK 6.
+"Control" "Control" is a concise, catchy number by the amazingly talented Ryan Knight.
 Ryan has the tendency to write our most melodic songs of recent years, and this one is no exception.
 My goal here was to take the listener to one Jeffery Dahmer’s apartment...
 Room 213, to be exact, where he would attempt to zombify living victims in order to keep them as his brain-dead sexual companions.
 The motivation for his murders was that of control; he feared being abandoned so greatly that he would kill to maintain his company.
 He drilled into their skulls and poured various chemical concoctions in to dissolve portions of the brain with varying degrees of success.
 Jeffery Dahmer, this bud’s for you!

 TRACK 7.
 "Blood Mine" Another Ryan Knight rocker, this one takes the listener below the surface of the earth where a legion of vampires are farming captured human beings for their blood-crazed consumption.
 They force the terrified humans to reproduce and basically treat them as livestock.
 I think this is a banger for sure and the chorus is catchy as hell… Feed on the weaklings!!!
 Harvest this nectar of life!!!